zwave-js/node-zwave-js/docs/api/driver.md

 		nonce: number; // [3000...20000], default: 5000 ms

 		/**
+		 * How long to wait without pending commands before sending a node back to sleep.
+		 * Should be as short as possible to save battery, but long enough to give applications time to react.
+		 */
+		sendToSleep: number; // [10...5000], default: 250 ms

+		/**
 		 * **!!!
 INTERNAL !!!**
 		 *
 		 * Not intended to be used by applications